 - IPTC (International Press Telecommunications Council) is an industry-standard metadata format, and offers much more detailed metadata information than EXIF.
-It historically has - been used by journalists and stock photographers to catalog and tag photos, as well as add copyright information, captions, and other data. - Location includes GPS information, as well as country, state/province and city information.
+It historically has been used by journalists and stock photographers to catalog and tag photos, as well as add copyright - Location includes GPS information, as well as country, state/province and city information.
 Photo RAW can automatically look up this information for any photo that has GPS coordinates, via the Set Location from GPS Coordinates item in the Photo menu.